-The establishment of the hospital of the Holy Spirit in Frombork falls on the years 1426-1433.
-Its founder was the parish priest, canonist Arnold von Datteln.
-Then the outline of the object was created in the form of a strongly elongated, rectangular hospital building with a chapel orientated from the east, and part of the hospital house from the west.
-The walls of the hospital were erected in a timber frame construction, and only the chapel on the eastern side and the so-called gothic house on the west side, were made of brick.
-The roof was covered with straw or reed.
+The hospital of the Holy Spirit from the 15th century, obtained a plan of a strongly elongated, rectangular building with a chapel from the east, and a hospital house from the west.
+The walls of the hospital were erected in a half-timber technique, and only the chapel on the eastern side and the so-called Gothic house on the west side were brick.
+The roof was covered with thatched straw or reed.
 Inside, there were three rooms: two for the poor and one for the sick.
-In addition to them on the west side there was a bathhouse, kitchen, dining room and a small living room.
+In addition to them, on the west side there was a bathhouse, kitchen, dining room and a small living room.

 The chapel was an aisleless building on a short rectangular plan, closed from the east with a small, semicircular apse.
 In the center of each of the two longer sides there were rectangular annexes (oratorios) built, covered with gable roofs and Gothic gables.
 The oratorios formed a miniature transept, very rare in Prussia, as well as the unique eastern apse.
 A very simple nave was not buttressed or covered with a vault.
 The entrances were created at the western end of the north and south walls, with the northern portal being a pointed portal, and the southern one semicircle portal.
 From the west, the chapel was open to the hospital room.